Buying a Business During Covid

 However buyers need to be cautious and not look at just the headline number.
 The boom in some of these businesses may well not continue once things get back to a normal.
 For example, will people still want food delivery when they have the option to dine out?
 Or will they revert to previous habits of dining out?
 Businesses which sell products, memberships or services to help people through boredom might not necessarily be front-of-mind for consumers once lockdowns lift.
 In particular, when live, interaction freedoms return, online puzzles and collectibles may not hold the same appeal.

 So care needs to be taken not to be buying at the top of the market.
 A business which experienced staggering growth during the pandemic may simply be peddling yesterday’s news once life settles down again.

 Pivoting- Adjusting the Business Model During the Pandemic

 We have also seen buyers adjust the business model of existing businesses to transition a business to become pandemic proof.
-Two good examples which we have seen are where one purchaser of a café which had a strong local cliental and importantly a well refined database of customers commenced a takeaway offering by partnering with a local wine store.
+Two proven examples are where one purchaser of a café, which had a strong local cliental and importantly a well refined database of customers, commenced a takeaway offering by partnering with a local wine store.
 Another who already had a basic online presence was able to ramp that up significantly.